 Here the Trustees introduce themselves, with a little about themselves, what they presently do for V-UK, and their hopes for the future.
-As you will see, Vasculitis UK is proud to say that the Trust is run by vasculitis patients for vasculitis patients.
+As you will see, Vasculitis UK is proud to say that the charity is run by vasculitis patients for vasculitis patients.

 You can contact me here: Dorothy Ireland

 Charlie Harper – Young Adult Support Co-ordinator